-Sagamore Creek Loop is a 3.8 mile lightly trafficked loop trail located near Valley View, OH that features a waterfall.
+Sagamore Creek Loop is a 3.8 mile lightly trafficked loop trail located near Valley View, Ohio that features a waterfall.
 The trail is rated as moderate and primarily used for hiking, walking, and birding.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash